anthony-cros/data-science-from-scratch-scala/README.md

 ## Miscellaneous

-- I am also rewriting some examples in more idiosyncratic Scala, or at least in a format that I find easier to comprehend.
+- I am also in the process of rewriting some examples in more idiosyncratic Scala, or at least in a format that I find easier to comprehend.
 I will port those soon as well.
 - Some of the code examples need a memory boost to run to completion, e.g. [KNearestNeighbor](./src/main/scala/scratchscala/12_KNearestNeighbors.scala) needs `-Xmx8g -Xms8g`
 - I have found at least two similar efforts using alternative technologies:
   - in [Swift](https://github.com/melling/data-science-from-scratch-swift)